-6. RELATED WORK
+7. RELATED WORK

-We described an initial, primitive version of EXE (then called EGT) in an invited workshop paper [13].
+A shorter version of this article appeared in the Proceedings of the 13th ACM Conference on Computer and Communications Security (CCS'06), October 30 -November 3, 2006 [Cadar et al. 2006].
+We described an initial, primitive version of EXE (then called EGT) in an invited workshop article [Cadar and Engler 2005].
 EGT did not support reads or writes of symbolic pointer expressions, symbolic arrays, bit-fields, casting, sign-extension, arithmetic overflow, and our symbolic checks.
-We also gave an overview of EXE in the file system checking paper [46] discussed in Section 5.4.
-That paper took EXE as a given and used it to find bugs.
-In contrast, both STP and EXE are contributions of this paper, which we describe in more detail as well as focus on a broader set of applications.
+We also gave an overview of EXE in the file system checking article [Yang et al. 2006] discussed in Section 6.5.
+That article took EXE as a given and used it to find bugs.
+In contrast, both STP and EXE are contributions of this article (and its preliminary version [Cadar et al. 2006]), which we describe in more detail as well as focus on a broader set of applications.